The Ministry of Foreign Affairs is currently advising against traveling to Russia.

 Not far from Kazan is Sviazhsk Russia

-Swiatzh Russia is a UNESCO World Heritage Site.
-Kazan has three UNESCO World Heritage Sites in and around the city.
+Sviyazhsk Russia is a UNESCO World Heritage Site.
+Kazan offers three UNESCO World Heritage Sites in and near the city.
 The Kazan Kremlin is one of them.
-Swijashsk is located on an island in the Volga.
-It is about an hour's drive away from Tatarstan Capital.
-Swijashsk is one of those places that you visit Tatarstan together with the Sights of Kazan can combine.
-You should not miss Bolgar, the old capital of the Volga Bulgars.
-Map
+Sviyazhsk is on an island in the Volga.
+It is about an hour's drive from Tatarstan's capital.
+Sviyazhsk is one of those places that you shouldn't miss when visiting Tatarstan with the Sights of Kazan can combine.
+You shouldn't miss it either Bolgar, the old capital of the Volga Bulgars.

 The island city of Sviazhsk

-The city on the hill in the Volga is one of the attractions in Russia, The island town of Sviazhsk is only since the fifties.
-At that time, the Kuibyshev Reservoir was built.
-This stretches from Kazan to Tolyatti on a length of about 550 kilometers and is the largest reservoir in Europe in terms of area.
+The city on the hill in the Volga is one of the attractions in Russia.
+Svyashsk has only been an island town since the 550s.
+At that time the Kuibyshev reservoir was created.
+This stretches from Kazan to Tolyatti over a length of about XNUMX kilometers and is the largest reservoir in Europe.
 Due to the damming of the water masses, the water of the Volga rose at the confluence with its tributary, the Swijaga.
-Thus, the hill of Svijaschsk finally turned into an island.
-Until then, it was only when the Volga River flooded.
-We approach the village via a road that leads directly to the hill via a dam.
-There we can already discover from far away the domes and towers of the churches and monasteries.
-For those Swijashsk is known.
+So the Svyashsk hill was finally transformed into an island.
+Until then, it was only when the Volga was in high water.
+We approach the place via a road that leads directly to the hill over a causeway.
+There we can see the domes and towers of the churches and monasteries from afar.
+Svyashsk is known for them.

 Founded by Ivan the Terrible

-In the war of the Russians against the Tatars in the 16th century, Ivan IV, "the Terrible", issued a decree.
-At this point a city should be founded.
-It was to serve as a bulwark against the Kazan Tatars.
-It was only four weeks before a wooden fortress stood on the hill.
-The buildings were fetched from the Uglitsch bastion 100 kilometers north of Moscow.
-These were dismantled and transported to their new location on the Volga.
+In the war of the Russians against the Tatars in the 16th century, Ivan IV, "the terrible", issued a decree.
+A city should be founded at this point.
+It should serve as a bulwark against the Kazan Tatars.
+It only took four weeks for a wooden fortress to stand on the hill.
+The buildings were taken from the Uglich Bastion, 100 kilometers north of Moscow.
+These were dismantled and transported to their destination on the Volga.

-When the Russians 1552 finally defeated the Tatar Khanate in Kazan, they awarded Swiashsk city status.
-At first, the city was a trade center.
-At the same time, Russian Orthodox monasteries in the village emerged as a counterpoint to the Islamic Kazan.
-His role as a trading center, the place soon lost to Kazan.
-However, the religious significance of the city reached into the 18.
-Century.
-After that, the monasteries lost more and more influence until the beginning of the 20.
-Only a few monks and nuns lived in the monasteries in the 19th century.
+When the Russians defeated the Tatar Khanate in Kazan in 1552, they gave Svyazhsk city status.
+At first the city was a trading center.
+At the same time, Russian Orthodox monasteries emerged as a counterpoint to Islam in Kazan.
+The place soon lost its role as a trading center to Kazan.
+However, the city's religious significance extended into the 18th century.
+After that, the monasteries lost more and more influence until only a few monks and nuns lived in the monasteries at the beginning of the 20th century.
 The Soviets closed the monasteries shortly after the October Revolution.

-It was followed by depressing years.
-In subsequent years, Swiashsk was home to a prison, a homeless shelter for the homeless and finally a psychiatric clinic.
-In the 50 years, the construction of the Kuibyshev Reservoir made the village an island.
+In the following years, Svyashsk housed a prison, a re-education camp for the homeless and finally a clinic for the mentally ill.
+In the 50s, the construction of the Kuibyshev reservoir turned the village into an island.
 The institutions of the Soviet era disappeared again.
-The psychiatric clinic closed 1994.
+The clinic closed in 1994.

 Swizashsk - excursion destination from Kazan

-As a World Heritage Site, Svijaschsk is one of the most attractive tourist destinations near Kazan that are worth a trip.
-The churches and monasteries are restored.
-In the Assumption Monastery monks moved in again.
-These we see - quite modern - busy talking in her cell phone.
-One talks animated with tourists.
-Even the abbot of the monastery takes his time and talks to a visitor.
-The monastery, together with the church, which dates back to the time of Ivan the Terrible, is part of the place that UNESCO has put on its World Heritage List.
+As a World Heritage Site, Svyashsk is one of the excursion destinations near Kazan that are worth a trip.
+The churches and monasteries have been restored.
+Monks have moved into the Assumption Monastery again.
+We see them talking busily on their cell phones.
+One of them is chatting animatedly with tourists.
+Even the abbot of the monastery takes his time and speaks to a visitor.
+The monastery, along with the church that dates back to the time of Ivan the Terrible, is the part of the place that UNESCO has put on its World Heritage List.

 If you approach the village from the land side, the first thing you notice is the defensive wall that surrounds the monastery and the church.
 The Assumption Church is remarkable for its frescoes.
-On one of them is a portrait of Ivan the Terrible.
-This should have originated while he was still alive.
+On one of them there is a depiction of Ivan the Terrible.
+This is said to have originated when he was still alive.
 The frescoes in the interior of the church are well preserved.
-The most famous of them are Adam and Eve in Paradise and the Holy Trinity.
-In the 90s of the last century, they were extensively restored.
+The most famous of these represent Adam and Eve in Paradise and the Holy Trinity.
+They were extensively restored in the 1990s.

 UNESCO protects the frescoes of the Annunciation Church

-Noteworthy is a representation of St. Christopher, which is depicted with a horse's head.
-It is said that he was said to be so beautiful that the women ran after him in droves.
-In need, he is said to have asked God to make him ugly.
-He fulfilled his wish by giving him a horse's head.
-However, most of these representations of the saint were destroyed in the 18th century.
-The frescoes in the Assumption Church are therefore a rare cultural asset.
-This was also the reason why UNESCO considered the church worth protecting.
-In her announcements it says: "The frescoes of the cathedral are one of the rarest examples of Eastern Orthodox wall painting."
+Noteworthy is a depiction of St. Christophorus, who is shown with a horse's head.
+It is said that he was said to have been so beautiful that women ran after him in droves.
+In his need he is said to have asked God to make him ugly.
+This complied with his request by giving him a horse's head.
+In the 18th century, however, most of these depictions of the saint were destroyed.
+The frescoes in the Church of the Assumption of Mary are therefore a cultural asset with a rarity.
+This was also the reason why UNESCO considered the church worthy of protection.
+In their statements it says: "The frescoes of the cathedral are one of the rarest examples of Eastern Orthodox wall painting."

 The Holy Trinity Church in the Johannes-Baptist monastery

-Not only the UNESCO protected buildings of the island city, which are part of the world cultural heritage, are worth seeing.
+Not only the buildings of the island city, which are part of the world cultural heritage, are worth seeing.
 The is also impressive Trinity Church, The monastery was already dissolved by Catherine the Great.
 The oldest building of the island stands on this area.
 The Trinity Church is built without a wooden nail.
 It is said that 1551 was completed within a day.
 Ivan the Terrible is said to have prayed to 1552 the day before the decisive battle against the Tatars of Kazan.